Disentangling the Halo: Joint Model for Measurements of the Kinetic Sunyaev-Zeldovich Effect and Galaxy-Galaxy Lensing: Data Availability

 where $\rho_{\rm b}(r)$ is the baryon density profile and $\rho_{\rm dm}(r)$ is the dark matter density profile.
 In this work, we are modelling the density profiles of matter at scales of order the virial radius and thus in our model we assume that the baryons are fully described by the gas such that $\rho_{\rm b}(r) \approx \rho_{\rm gas}(r)$ where $\rho_{\rm gas}(r)$ is the gas density profile.
 We can expect that the fraction of baryons in stars and cold non-ionized gas is $\lesssim 10 \%$ \citep{Kelly_2021_fb_discussion}, and since baryons make up $\sim 15 \%$ of the total matter, we estimate that this assumption should not lead to an error larger than $\sim 1.5 \%$ in the total matter density.
 Each density profile in our model has two components

 The first term refers to the 1-halo density profile which corresponds to density from the effective central halo, and the second term refers to the 2-halo density profile which corresponds to contributions in the density coming from the surrounding neighbouring halos \citep{Asgari2023_Halo_Review}.
-We model the transition between the 1-halo and 2-halo terms as a sum.
-This simplistic treatment of the transition region should suffice for the current level of precision in our analysis.
+We model the transition between the 1-halo and 2-halo terms as a sum rather than taking the maximum of the terms at any given scale.
+This simplistic treatment of the transition region should suffice for the current level of precision in our analysis, but future work that improves the precision of this model should explore the impact of this modelling choice.
 In the subsequent subsections below we will explain these 1-halo and 2-halo terms in more detail.

 We use a fixed Planck flat $\Lambda$CDM cosmology with the following values for parameters: $\Omega_{\rm m} = 0.3111$, $\Omega_{\rm b} = 0.0490$, $h = 0.6766$, $n_s = 0.9665$, $\sigma_8 = 0.8102$ \citep{Planck_2020a_S8}.
 We fix the redshift of our model to be $\langle z \rangle = 0.55$, the mean redshift of our lens sample (BOSS CMASS).
 This choice does not impact the results of our analysis when compared to a marginalization over the redshift distribution of the lens sample as shown in \cite{Amodeo_2021_kSZ}.
 We further verified this to be true while including GGL.